 A continued fundamental study of ballet and modern technique, with an emphasis placed on execution of movements and overall performance quality.
 Appropriate clothing and shoes required.
-Prerequisite: Determined by results of technique placement audition and DAN 1101.
+Prerequisite: DAN 1501 or Permission of Instructor.
 May be repeated for credit.

 DAN 1503 BALLET AND MODERN DANCE III